Amrit-Hub/Databricks-Certified-Data-Engineer-Associate-Questions/README.md

 #### Question 11
 Question on Z order for practice exam
 #### Question 12
-Why Copy into is not working in this code - refer https://docs.databricks.com/sql/language-manual/delta-copy-into.html
+Why Copy into is not working in this code - [reference](https://docs.databricks.com/sql/language-manual/delta-copy-into.html)
 #### Question 13
-Expect or Drop on violation in DLT
+Expect or Drop on violation in DLT - [reference](https://docs.databricks.com/workflows/delta-live-tables/delta-live-tables-expectations.html)
 #### Question 14
-Unity catalog Grant All priviledges - When
+Unity catalog Grant All priviledges - When to use?
 #### Question 15
-Unity catalog Grant Usage- When
+Unity catalog Grant Usage- When to use?
 #### Question 16
 Advantage of array function
 #### Question 17